 Following the publication this week of an article in Science Insider

-the Director-General of the ITER Organization, Osamu Motojima, has issued a letter to the author of the article to provide more detailed and accurate background information related to the ITER Central Solenoid conductor tests carried out recently at the SULTAN Test Facility in Switzerland, and to require him to correct his article.
+the Director-General of the ITER Organization, Osamu Motojima, has issued a letter to the author of the article to provide more detailed and accurate background information related to the ITER central solenoid conductor tests carried out recently at the SULTAN Test Facility in Switzerland.

 A shortened version of the letter has also been posted on the Science Insider

 Dear Mr. Clery,

 I had a chance to read your article dated 27 February 2012 ("ITER Dodges Trouble With Superconducting Cables").
 I appreciate your positive evaluation that the ITER Project is dodging trouble with its central solenoid coil conductor.
 However, I got the impression — and I'm not the only one — that this article does not really reflect the real situation of ITER's conductor development, achievements and history up to now.
 I believe that Neil Mitchell tried to do his best explaining the present situation to you, however your recap does not give the full picture.